Ziad Hawat: Career

 In 2016, Ziad Hawat was reelected as President of the Municipality of Byblos for his 2nd term with no opponent to beat.
-He resigned from his post in July 2017, in order to run for parliament in the 2018 Lebanese general election. and in May 2018, he finally gained a seat at the parliament.
+He resigned from his post in July 2017, in order to run for parliament in the 2018 Lebanese general election and in May 2018, he finally gained a seat at the parliament.

+Personal life

 He is the nephew of senior Byblos politician Jean Hawat.